 - Refractive Management/Intervention

-In addition, every diplomate sitting for the DOCK examination will be tested on Core Ophthalmic Knowledge.
+Every diplomate sitting for the Demonstration of Ophthalmic Cognitive Knowledge (DOCK) examination will be tested on Core Ophthalmic Knowledge.
 Core Ophthalmic Knowledge is defined as the fundamental knowledge every practicing ophthalmologist must have whatever their area of practice.

 Each PEA is categorized into topics presented in an outline format, for easier reading and understanding of the relevant information points by the reader.
 These outlines are based on a standard clinical diagnosis and treatment approach found in the Academy’s Preferred Practice Patterns®.